 Vanilla ice cream

 In a large mixing bowl, cream your butter and sugars using an electric mixer until the mixture is pale and creamy.
-Add your vanilla and beat again.
-Then sift in your flour and stir with a wooden spoon or plastic spatula.
-Add the milk, one tablespoon at a time, until a soft dough forms.
-Then stir in your chocolate chips.
+Add vanilla and beat again.
+Then sift in flour and beat until combined.
+Add milk, one tablespoon at a time, until a soft dough forms.
+Then stir in chocolate chips.
 Divide your cookie dough into four even balls.
-Place one ball of cookie dough into the fridge - this will be used later to decorate.
+Place one ball of cookie dough into the fridge – this will be used later to decorate.

-In a large mixing bowl, beat your thickened or heavy cream with an electric mixer until it forms soft peaks.
-In a separate bowl, add your condensed milk and vanilla and then gently fold in your cream.
-Once everything is combined and smooth, you can pop the bowl into the fridge.
+In a large mixing bowl, beat cream with an electric mixer until it forms soft peaks.
+In a separate bowl, add your condensed milk and vanilla and then gently fold in whipped cream.
+Once combined and smooth, place bowl into the fridge.

-To assemble the ice cream cake, you will need to line a rectangular tin (i used a 24 cm x 15 cm or 9 inch x 5 inch) tin with plastic wrap, ensuring at least two sides overhang.
+To assemble the ice cream cake, you will need to line a small rectangular tin (I used a 24 cm x 15 cm or 9 inch x 5 inch) tin with plastic wrap, ensuring at least two sides overhang.
 Get your first piece of flattened cookie dough out of the fridge, now it is a bit firm, you should be able to cut out a rectangle shape using a sharp knife.
-I cut out a stencil of my baking pan with a piece of paper and used that as a guide.
 Then pop your first piece of cookie dough into your tin.
 Next add half of your ice cream mixture (1 and 1/2 cups) on top and spread out evenly.
 Then drizzle over a thin layer of chocolate ganache.

-You will want to repeat this process, cutting out your second piece of cookie dough, then layering with the rest of the ice cream, more chocolate ganache and then finishing with your final layer of cookie dough.
+- You will want to repeat this process, cutting out your second piece of cookie dough, then layering with the rest of the ice cream, more chocolate ganache and finishing with a final layer of cookie dough.
 Wrap the plastic wrap over the cookie dough.
-And wrap the entire tin with more plastic wrap to ensure it is completely covered.
+Wrap the entire tin with more plastic wrap to ensure it is completely covered.
 Pop in the freezer overnight to set.
 Pop the rest of the chocolate ganache in the fridge to use later.
-Eat the leftover cookie dough scraps.